kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Lighter.md

-A small cube-looking thing that mechanical or electric to make a flame burning a gas, liquid (most common), or solid (trench lighters) fuel.
+A small cube-looking thing that’s mechanical or electric and makes a flame.
+It burns a gas, liquid (most common), or solid (trench lighters) fuel.

-Produces enough heat to [[Ignition|ignite]] the fuel by creating an arc using electricity or having someone (or something) flick a wheel that scrapes a piece of flint — the metal is already at a few hundred - thousand degrees for an instant.
+Produces enough heat to [[Ignition|ignite]] the fuel by creating an arc using electricity or having someone (or something) flick a wheel that scrapes a piece of flint — the metal is already at a few hundred to thousand degrees for an instant.

 The most common fuels are: